shiribailem/pyasdb/README.md

 - [x] Query Type Checking (to prevent TypeError if field has been assigned different types)
 - [ ] Subfield queries (your lambda can reference subfields, but the query function doesn't check to make sure they exist)
-- [ ] Key type agnosticism (the key in the backend must be a string, but it can be handy to just str() all keys to allow different types)
+- [x] Key type agnosticism (the key in the backend must be a string, but it can be handy to just str() all keys to allow different types)
 - [x] Available on PyPi (pip install pyasdb)
-- [x] Add help() data
-- [x] Add thread safety (automatically includes locks to secure writes)
+- [x] thread safety (automatically includes locks to secure writes)
-- [x] Update Routine that connects to dict.update
 - [x] pyasdb.import_tools contains tools for automatically importing and converting raw data (CSV only at the time of writing)
-- [x] added support for forcing a different dbm backend to shelve, defaults to dumbdbm now for stability reasons (this will also help avoid issues if anyone installs a different natively supported dbm after opening the database as shelves' default behavior automatically picks a db and could change when a new one is available)
+- [x] added support for forcing a different dbm backend to shelve, defaults to dumbdbm now for stability reasons (this will also help avoid issues if anyone installs a different natively supported dbm after opening the database as shelves' default behavior automatically picks a db and could change when a new one is available, also enables in-memory by passing a dictionary variable instead of a dbm)

 ### PyDoc
 ```